 As internet users demand greater privacy, including control over their data, search platforms are announcing plans to phase out third-party cookies—leaving many marketers questioning how they’ll deliver customer-centric content experiences.
-Dorrit Trate, MBA, MHA, executive director, health system marketing solutions, and Nate Andrews, vice president of technology, separate myths from facts on the cookie apocalypse.
+Dorrit Trate, MBA, MHA, vice president of health system marketing solutions, and Nate Andrews, vice president of technology, separate myths from facts on the cookie apocalypse.

 DORRIT TRATE: Hi everyone.
 Thanks for joining us today.
 My name is Dorrit Trate.
 I'm an executive director of health systems marketing solutions at WebMD, Medscape and Krames.
 2020 was certainly the year of change and disruption for hospital marketers.
 It was a really tough year for everyone in the industry and it looks like we need to gear up for some more change here.
 Marketers have used cookies for years to track website visitors and to collect data that improves ad targeting.
 But now with reports of an impending cookie apocalypse, many marketers have questions about what this means for their campaigns and measurement models.
 I'm joined today by my colleague, Nate Andrews, vice-president of technology with Internet Brands, who’s going to help us better understand and plan for this shift in the industry.
 Thanks for joining us, Nate.